 Our research is seeing results.
 In the most recent Excellence for Research in Australia (ERA) initiative, we were given the highest rating possible (well above world-standard) in psychology and cognitive sciences.
 In both of these fields, we rank equal first in Australia.

-Research in the faculty
+Research in psychology

-The PhD projects currently being supervised in the Faculty of Health Sciences include:
+The PhD projects currently being supervised in psychology include: